Idolatry: Sikhism

 Sikhism is a monotheistic Indian religion, and Sikh temples are devoid of idols and icons for God.
 Yet, Sikhism strongly encourages devotion to God.
 Some scholars call Sikhism a Bhakti sect of Indian traditions.

-In Sikhism, "nirguni Bhakti" is emphasised – devotion to a divine without Gunas (qualities or form), but its scripture also accepts representations of God with formless (nirguni) and with form (saguni), as stated in Adi Granth 287.
+In Sikhism, "Nirguni Bhakti" is emphasised – devotion to a divine without Gunas (qualities or form), but its scripture also accepts representations of God with formless (nirguni) and with form (saguni), as stated in Adi Granth 287.
 Sikhism condemns worshipping images or statues as if it were God, but have historically challenged the iconoclastic policies and Hindu temple destruction activities of Islamic rulers in India.

 Sikhs house their scripture and revere the Guru Granth Sahib as the final Guru of Sikhism.
-It is installed in Sikh Gurdwara (temple), many Sikhs bow or prostrate before it on entering the temple.
+It is installed in Sikh Gurdwara (temple), many Sikhs bow or prostrate before it on entering the gurdwara.
 Guru Granth Sahib is ritually installed every morning, and put to bed at night in many Gurdwaras.

 In the Dasam Bani, Guru Gobind Singh wrote "I am idol-breaker" on line 95 of his Zafarnamah.